stackhpc/ansible-slurm-appliance/packer/README.md

   Note the builder VMs are added to the `builder` group to differentiate them from "real" nodes - see developer notes below.

+This will build images for the `compute` and `login` ansible groups.
+To add additional builds add a new `source` in `openstack.pkr.hcl`.

 # Notes for developers

 The Packer build VMs are added to both the `builder` group and the `login` or `compute` groups as appropriate.
 The former group allows `environments/common/inventory/group_vars/builder/defaults.yml` to set variables specifically for the VM where the real cluster may not be contactable (depending on the build network used).
 Currently this means: